 Sun Microsystems Inc. said this week that its open storage strategy is taking off in the market.
 However, some storage analysts remain unconvinced that Sun's open storage strategy is addressing problems that enterprise storage customers are trying to solve.

-Sun said that membership in its OpenSolaris storage community is up 20% in the last six months and that the company has 40 new
+Sun said that membership in its OpenSolaris storage community is up 20% in the last six months and that the company has 40 new open storage projects.
+Three of these projects are:

 - Project File System in User SpacE (FUSE), which separates the file system from the operating system kernel in ZFS deployments.
 This means that Linux applications which use Linux file systems can be ported to OpenSolaris and vice versa.